foundry-rs/book/src/zksync-specifics/examples/smart-account.md

         }

         // The fact there is enough balance for the account
-        // should be checked explicitly to prevent user paying for fee for a
+        // should be checked explicitly to prevent the user from paying a fee for a
         // transaction that wouldn't be included on Ethereum. uint256 totalRequiredBalance = _transaction.totalRequiredBalance();
         require(